 Through portals like Twitter, Telegram or even Discord, a blockchain app developer can build a group of followers and a space for them to take part in the developmental process of the dApp and interact with other users.

 dApp developers utilize these social outlets to share insights and updates on the dApp, this way trying to maintain their user base engaged whilst encouraging possible visitors to explore their creations for themselves.
-Building a community might improve the quality of the end product itself, as followers can give crypto app developers feedback.
+Building a community might improve the quality of the end product, as followers can give crypto app developers feedback.
 A community surrounding a project might be the reason why many people would want to try the dApp themselves.

 The dApp Money